HowcanoeWang/Floraecite/README.md

 After the restart repeat the steps above again until no more updates are available.

 **2.Download the Visual C++ Redistributable 2015**

+*!!!
+Visual C++ Redistributable 2008 and 2010 are needed for installing the 2015 if your computer doesn't have*

+*!!!
+After downloading, please DO NOT just double click to run, RIGHT click and using administrator rights to run*

 32bit:http://download.microsoft.com/download/9/3/F/93FCF1E7-E6A4-478B-96E7-D4B285925B00/vc_redist.x86.exe